-The sampling sites and requirements are given in Table 4 (Pembroke et al. 2006).
+The sampling sites and requirements are given in Table 4 (Pembroke et al. 2010).
 There are four sites for the flounder survey, three sites for the lobster survey and four sites for the mussel survey.
+Surveys are conducted every three years (MWRA, 2010.)

 Table 4.
-Sampling Locations and Requirements for the Surveys
+Sampling Locations and Requirements fo or the Surveys